wotbrew/relic/doc/constrain.md

 # :constrain

-The `:constrain` operator allows you to compose multiple constraints in one statement for DRY.
+The `:constrain` operator allows you to compose multiple constraints in one operation for concision.

-This is unique among relvars only because constraints run for their side effects, so fan-out and check-away results is a valid approach.
+This is unique among queries only because constraints run for their side effects, so fan-out and check results is a valid approach.

 ```clojure
 [[:from :Person]